-In the corporate world, employers have an obligation to pay you as little as they deem necessary to keep you happy.
+In the corporate world, employers try to pay you as little as they deem necessary to keep you happy.
 If they pay you more than necessary, they've failed in their fiduciary responsibility.
-Remember, whomever decides your salary is not paying for it out of their pocket… but they do have a responsibility to the company to avoid overpaying you.
+Remember, whoever decides your salary is not paying for it out of their pocket… but they do have a responsibility to the company to avoid overpaying you.
 It's not personal, it's business.

 This means that the person next to you, doing the same job, probably makes a different salary for the same job.
 If you two were to talk, one of you would be unhappy and demand a raise.
 That would be bad for your boss.

 That's why talking about salary is frowned upon. (heck, President Obama even signed an executive order protecting employees of federal contractors so they could discuss pay — see the Office of Federal Contract Compliance Programs Pay Transparency Fact Sheet)

 The more employees know the more employers have to pay.
 They need you to remain in the dark.